jflamy/owlcms4/docs/Zoom.md

    2. The bar should be angled 45 degrees such that the small plates and collar are visible to the camera.
    3. Meet-specific rules may state that time starts immediately when the athlete is called, since having the proper weight loaded is entirely under the control of the team.
 5. Any Zoom session not used to broadcast a platform should turn off video -- all the chat-only sessions for weight changes should be video off.
-   - If this is the case, the video operator can then right-click on a camera image and hide the non-video participants, leaving only the platforms and making athlete switching much easier
+   - This allows the host to hide the non-video participants, leaving only the platforms and making athlete switching much easier